sf-wdi-22-23/modules-23/w01-controlling-the-dom/d4-homework/README.md

 - Pay close attention in the documentation: there's one section that talks about how to "get" text, and there's another section that talks about how to "set" text.
 - `.text()` and `.css()` are not native javascript methods!
 They only work on jQuery-wrapped DOM Elements (that's what that `$` is doing).

-For more cool DOM manipulation tricks, you'll need to hit the docs:
+For more cool DOM manipulation tricks, you'll need to hit the docs (Max 25 min):
 - jQuery API [Documentation]([jquery.com](jquery.com))
     - [Manipulation Methods](http://api.jquery.com/category/manipulation/)
     - [Tree Traversal Methods](http://api.jquery.com/category/traversing/)